dizcza/GesturesSpeech/README.md

 	- `[PREFIX]setting.py` -- WDTW training;
 	- `[PREFIX]test.py` -- WDTW testing.

-	Whether it's a reader, setting or a testing script file, you can run it through Python IDE ([PyCharm](https://www.jetbrains.com/pycharm/) is used here) or via cmd by typing `$ python -m PROJECTNAME.filename` (without a `.py`) inside a global project directory, which is  `GesturesSpeech`.
-For example, type `$ python -m Kinect.kreader` to run Kinect demo.
+	Whether it's a reader, setting or a testing script file, you can run it through Python IDE ([PyCharm](https://www.jetbrains.com/pycharm/) is used here) or via cmd by typing `$ python -m PROJECTNAME.filename` (without a `.py`) inside a global project directory, which is  `GesturesSpeech` -- repository name.
+For example, type

+		$ python -m Kinect.kreader

+	to run Kinect demo.